cryptiklemur/valheim-discord-notifier/NexusReadme.txt

 Under `Events`, you can toggle which events you want to receive on the webhook Under `General` are the basic config settings.
 Make sure you set the "WebhookUrl" here.

-## Changelog

-#### 0.0.3

-- Fixing death leave/join bug again, maybe?
-- Adding filters to chat events (By Username, by Regex)
-- Adding the ability to customize join, leave, and death messages

-#### 0.0.2

-- Fixing death leave/join bug
-- Removing respawn event
-- Adding chat event
-- Added the ability to show the IP on server startup message

-#### 0.0.1
-- Initial release, unstable until tested more